Is There a Crypto IFU in France? What PSAN Platforms Must Provide (2026)

 - Reconcile against DAC8-reported data — it is the DGFiP's cross-check, not your IFU.

-Because there is no crypto IFU, tools are how most filers get an IFU-equivalent.
-Waltio (French-specialised) and Koinly reconstruct history and produce 2086-ready figures — effectively the pre-filled statement the French system does not provide for crypto.
-Confirm the tool uses the 150 VH bis method and the 2026 PFU 31.4%, and treat PSAN data as a reconciliation input.
+Because there is no crypto IFU, a tool is how most filers get an IFU-equivalent.
+Waltio (built for the French market) and Koinly reconstruct history and produce 2086-ready figures, effectively the pre-filled statement the French system does not provide for crypto.
+Confirm the tool uses the 150 VH bis method and the 2026 PFU at 31.4%, and treat PSAN data as a reconciliation input.

-Wag3s Folio produces the 2086-ready computation (150 VH bis, €305 test, 2026 PFU 31.4%) that substitutes for the absent crypto IFU, ingesting and reconciling PSAN-provided data and DAC8-reported activity rather than expecting a pre-filled form that does not exist.
+Wag3s Folio produces the 2086-ready computation (150 VH bis, the €305 test, the 2026 PFU at 31.4%) that stands in for the absent crypto IFU, ingesting and reconciling PSAN-provided data and DAC8-reported activity rather than waiting on a pre-filled form that does not exist.
+It does the arithmetic and the reconciliation; the occasional-versus-professional characterisation and a final review are meant to be confirmed with a qualified French expert-comptable, not handed off to the tool.
 See the Folio product page.

 Further reading